 Bristol Hackspace is a social enterprise which aims to open up technology to anybody who takes an interest in it.
-We run a small lab and workshop open to members, based in BV Studios in Bedminster.
-The hackspace is on the corner of Philip Street and Stillhouse Lane.
+We run a small lab and workshop open to members, based in Meridian Studios in St Philips.
+The hackspace is on the corner of Queen Victoria Street and Days Road.
 How to find us.

 We want to ‘open’ technology both in the sense of taking things apart to learn how they work, and how to mend or adapt them; and in the sense of sharing the knowledge we gain from doing so.
 We are committed to the principles of Open Source and Open Knowledge.
 You can read more about hackspaces, and find similar organisations around the UK at the Hackspace Foundation.